mitchallen/microservice-ssl/README.md

     Content-Type: text/plain; charset=utf-8
     Content-Length: 63

-For the other roles you should get a HTTP __401 Unauthorized__ response when trying to access the secure url, or a 404 when trying to access the non-secure URL.
+For the other roles you should get an HTTP __401__ (unauthorized) response when trying to access the secure url, or a __404__ when trying to access the non-secure URL.

     HTTP/1.1 401 Unauthorized
     X-Powered-By: Express